kitakkun/back-in-time-plugin/README.md

 backInTime {
-    enabled = true // default is true valueContainers {
+    enabled = true // default is true
+    // we might remove this feature later, and will introduce more easy way to existing value containers. valueContainers {
         androidValueContainers() // support for MutableLiveData, MutableStateFlow, MutableState composeMutableStates()   // support for MutableState, MutableIntState, MutableLongState, etc...